herasrobert/herasrobert.github.io/Units/Demons/Crovix_Coraxi.md

 [https://cults3d.com/en/3d-model/game/corvus-corax-the-demon-prince](https://cults3d.com/en/3d-model/game/corvus-corax-the-demon-prince)

 Stats:

-Movement: 12
+Movement: 6
-Melee: 4
+Melee: 3
-Ranged: 0
+Ranged: 2
-Defense: 2
+Defense: 3
-Toughness: 4
+Toughness: 3
-Morale: 3
+Morale: 4
 Size: Medium
 Actions:

-Flight: This unit can move over other models and terrain as if they were not there.
+Move: Move up to your movement value.
-Charge: Move up to twice your movement and then make a melee attack.
+Ranged attack: Use your ranged value to make a ranged attack against a target within range.
-Melee attack: Use your melee value to make an attack against a target within range.
+Command: This unit can give commands to other friendly units within range, allowing them to take an additional action or gain bonuses to their stats.
 Special Abilities:

-Dive Bomb: When this unit charges from a height, it deals extra damage.
+Inspiring Presence: Friendly units within range gain +1 to their morale value.
-Flyby: After making a melee attack, this unit can move up to half its movement away from the target without provoking an opportunity attack.
+Strategic Mind: This unit gains +1 to its ranged value and can reroll failed command rolls.
 Upgrades:

-Winged Terror: This unit's morale value is increased by 1.
+Marksmanship: This unit gains +1 to its ranged value.
-Sharp Claws: This unit's melee value is increased by 1.
+Tactical Genius: This unit gains an additional command per turn.